 • The southside taco shop Taqueria Pico de Gallo is a Tucson classic.
 It's known for its homey atmosphere and handmade corn tortillas, which do a great job of soaking up that sweaty orange salsa. / address: 2618 S. Sixth Ave.

 • If you love art and want to learn some local history, check out the Tucson Museum of Art and Historic Block downtown.
 Encompassing an entire block, it has a variety of permanent collections including Art of the American West, Latin American Art, Contemporary Art, European Art and more, plus traveling exhibitions, educational programs and an awesome gift shop.
-Insider's tip: Go for free from 5-8 p.m. the first Thursday of the month.
-Visit the museum at 140 N. Main Ave.
+Insider's tip: Go for free from 5-8 p.m. the first Thursday of the month. / address: 140 N. Main Ave.

 • Just south of downtown Tucson, Barrio Viejo will transport you back in time.
 The rows of brightly-colored, historic adobe buildings make up one of Tucson's oldest neighborhoods and reflect the city's Mexican-American heritage.
 You'll definitely want your camera for this excursion.
 Start at West Cushing Street and South Convent Avenue to begin your wanderings.

 • Reid Park is the biggest park in Tucson and offers something to do for everyone.
 There are two ponds, where you'll spot turtles, fish and ducks, a waterfall, playgrounds, grills, baseball fields and more.
-There's also a beautiful rose garden that contains 800 individual plants.
+There's also a beautiful rose garden that contains hundreds of individual plants.
 It's the perfect spot to, ahem, stop and smell the roses.
-Insider's tip: There's a lighted and patrolled 4-mile paved multi-use path that circles Reid Park and Randolph Golf Course, if you're looking for places to run.
-The park is located at 900 S. Randolph Way.
+Insider's tip: There's a lighted and patrolled paved path that circles Reid Park and Randolph Golf Course, if you're looking for places to run. / address: 900 S. Randolph Way.

 • The Loop is a bicyclist's dream.
 The 131-mile paved pathway encircles Tucson.
 It's a car-free ride (or walk or jog) and will take you along river washes and through parks.
 Take bike-friendly Mountain Avenue north from campus and you'll find the path just beyond Limberlost.
 Head east on The Loop from there and you'll pass Caffe Luce's Campbell location and a Trader Joe's.
 Insider's tip: Pick up some picnic dinner supplies and keep riding.
-Just past the Campbell underpass you'll find Tucson Village Farm which is always open to the public (although the parking lot isn't).
+Just past the Campbell underpass you'll find Tucson Village Farm which is open to the public.
 Take your snacks into the gardens around sunset and watch the bats that live under the Campbell bridge stream out for their evening adventures.

 Get in the car (or Lyft)!